Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Make sure not to press the ball of dough too thin.
 Aim for about ¼-inch thick.
 If your cookies are too thin, they’ll end up crispy instead of soft.
 Nobody wants that!

-STEP TEN: Bake the cookies for 8 to 10 minutes until the edges of the cookies are golden brown.
-Allow the cookies to cool completely before frosting.
+STEP TEN: Bake the cookies for eight to ten minutes until the edges of the cookies are golden brown.

 PRO TIP: